Angela Marmont Centre for UK Nature

-- Identification and Advisory Service
+- get help identifying specimens you've found with the centre's Identification and Advisory Service

-- the London Natural History Society's library
+- access our UK biodiversity reference collections of specimens and the London Natural History Society's library

-Get help identifying your natural history finds.
-Our dedicated team can give advice about wildlife, fossils and other natural history specimens either face-to-face.
+Our Identification and Advisory Service can give advice about wildlife, fossils and other natural history specimens either by email, post, over the phone or face-to-face.

-UK biodiversity reference collections
+Accessing equipment and the UK biodiversity reference collections for your own study

-Use the centre's reference collections, equipment and library resources to help with your own identifications and research.
+You can use the centre's reference collections, equipment and library resources to help with your own identifications and research.
 We can also provide you with access to the Museum's UK collections of plants, animals, fossils, rocks and minerals.

 If you have specific research needs then please email us.